kahsieh/glyphswan/README.md

 When a character is selected, GlyphSwan renders the character and its variants (from GlyphSwan conversion tables and the Unihan database) in four languages:
 `zh-CN`, `zh-TW`, `ja-JP`, and `ko-KR`, so that language variants can be easily compared.
-Analysis of secondary variants is available, and links are provided to look up the selection in QZD Dict or the Unihan database.
+Analysis of secondary variants is available, and a link is provided to look up the selection the Unihan database.

 ## Conversion